janakipande/janakipande.github.io/_pages/video.md

 <h3>Interview with Pravaha founders</h3>

 <p class="video-card-description">
-An interview with the founders of Pravaha University.
+An interview with Dr Pramath Raj Sinha and Dr Ajay Kumar, the founders of Pravaha University.
 </p>

 <a href="https://www.youtube.com/watch?v=1rYDqxuG0xM" target="_blank">Watch →</a>